 The Tencent group can enjoy this leading position thanks to the user base it owns upstream of its music application.
 Indeed, the group owns the WeChat platform, the largest social network in the country, accounting for more than 850 million subscribers.
 QQ Music in a year and a half already has a user base of 200 million of which 15 million subscribed to a paid subscription per month.

-While the market has an interesting growth potential for companies wishing to set up business in China.
+While the market has interesting growth potential for companies wishing to set up business in China.
 Developing yourself is likely to be more difficult than it was before.
 Indeed, the government has forbidden all foreign companies to share or publish digital content whether audio or video on the territory.
-This ban is justified by China’s dissatisfaction with the agreement known as THAAD signed between the United States is South Korea to protect the US allies from North Korean attacks.
+This ban is justified by China’s dissatisfaction with the agreement known as THAAD between the United States and South Korea to protect the US allies from North Korean attacks.